OGRECave/ogre/Docs/src/scripts.md

     ### check

-    Enables or disables the stencil check, thus enabling the use of the rest of the features in this section.
+    Enables or disables the stencil check.
 The rest of the options in this section do nothing if the stencil check is off.
     @par
     Format: check (on | off)